TrifectaKS/planner-generator/README.md

 1. The layers are actually TEXT layers.
 2. Their names are correct.
-3. The template is selected.
+3. At least one template is selected.
 4. The plugin is running the latest compiled `code.js`.
 5. The TypeScript source has been compiled after the latest changes.